Akutagawa1998/Akutagawa1998.github.io/_pages/profiles.md

   <div class="people-entry">
     <div class="people-entry-text">
     <p>
-      Jiahan is an expert in LLM and AI4S.
+      Jiahan is an expert in AI4S and Broad Application Generative Models.
 He is a fellow NYU PhD student from my cohort.
       His music library is so vast that his pure, unadulterated love for music (or/and K-pop girls) is beyond any shadow of a doubt.
     </p>